potassco/clinguin/docs/clinguin/user_guide.rst

 * ``ACTION`` The action performed (``click``, ``hover``, etc).
 Each element allows different actions.

 * ``POLICY`` The functionality from the Backend that will be called when the action is performed on the element.
-The available policies can be looked up in the API documentation under the section `Server`/`Server Backends`/`ClingoBackend` (class `ClingoBackend`).
+The available policies can be looked up in the API documentation under the section `Server`/`Server Backends`/`ClingoMultishotBackend` (class `ClingoMultishotBackend`).

 Elaborated example